Traumatic Brain Injury

-Acquired brain injury (ABI) occurs when a sudden, external, physical assault damages the brain.
+Traumatic brain injury (TBI) happens when a sudden, external, physical assault damages the brain.
 It is one of the most common causes of disability and death in adults.
-ABI is a broad term that describes a vast array of injuries that occur to the brain.
-The damage can be focal (confined to one area of the brain) or diffuse (occurs in more than one area of the brain).
+TBI is a broad term that describes a vast array of injuries that happen to the brain.
+The damage can be focal (confined to one area of the brain) or diffuse (happens in more than one area of the brain).
 The severity of a brain injury can range from a mild concussion to a severe injury that results in coma or even death.
-Acquired brain injuries are also commonly referred to as traumatic brain injuries (TBI).

-Brain injury may occur in one of two ways:
+Brain injury may happen in one of two ways:

 Closed brain injury.
-Closed brain injuries occur when there is a nonpenetrating injury to the brain with no break in the skull.
+Closed brain injuries happen when there is a nonpenetrating injury to the brain with no break in the skull.
 A closed brain injury is caused by a rapid forward or backward movement and shaking of the brain inside the bony skull that results in bruising and tearing of brain tissue and blood vessels.
-Closed brain injuries are usually caused by car accidents and falls.
+Closed brain injuries are usually caused by car accidents, falls, and increasingly, in sports.
 Shaking a baby can also result in this type of injury (called shaken baby syndrome).

 Penetrating brain injury.
-Penetrating, or open head injuries occur when there is a break in the skull, such as when a bullet pierces the brain.
+Penetrating, or open head injuries happen when there is a break in the skull, such as when a bullet pierces the brain.

 What is diffuse axonal injury (DAI)?

 Diffuse axonal injury is the shearing (tearing) of the brain's long connecting nerve fibers (axons) that happens when the brain is injured as it shifts and rotates inside the bony skull.
 DAI usually causes coma and injury to many different parts of the brain.
 The changes in the brain are often microscopic and may not be evident on computed tomography (CT scan) or magnetic resonance imaging (MRI) scans.